 Improve Mobile Site Experience with Data-Driven Design

-Reading How Luxury Jewelry Retailer Can Improve Mobile Site Experience with Data
+How a Luxury Jewelry Retailer Improved it’s Mobile Site Experience with Data

 On March 13, the Jeweler received their Outlier update, which showed that the number of search events decreased, particularly for the mobile platform.
 This story is important for two reasons.
 One, the retailer didn’t want additional steps or clicks to be required for a customer to search for any product.
 That would not be an ideal customer experience.
 And, two, the Outlier story highlighted to the Jeweler the impact of this change, which could have been missed without Outlier tracking the four different web size options the Jeweler was testing.